Dussehra 2017 Date

 Dussehra is celebrated all across India.
 However, there are different ways of celebrating the festival.
 In north and west India, Dusshera is celebrated in the most famous way of burning the effigies of Ravana, Kumbhakarna and Meghnada after the ten days’ performance of Ramleela.
 Large fairs are also organized where people can enjoy shopping in the temporary stalls, eat a variety of foods and sweets and enjoy various swings and rides.
 Ramlila of New Delhi is quiet popular among masses.

 The Mysore Dasara festival is also very famous where a large procession called ‘Jamboo Sawari’ is organized for the Goddess Chamundeshwari who killed the demon Mahishasura.
 The throne of Goddess mounted on elephants escorted by colorful chariots and horses go round the city as a grand parade.
 Mysore Palace is illuminated with numerous light bulbs from 7 pm to 10 pm daily during the Dussehra festival.
 In Kullu too, goddess deities are carried around on colorful chariots, with people dancing and singing along the procession.
+Dussehra in Kullu is famous and people visit this part of India especially to witness the grand celebration of this festival here.

 In Karnataka, a ritual of worshipping household tools is performed on the day of Dusshera.
 This ritual is followed based on an incidence depicted in Mahabharata- the another great epic of India.
 It is said that Pandava, the five brothers hid their distinctive weapons meant to fight with evil forces in a Shami tree before going into exile for one year.
 Upon returning, they found their weapons intact at the same place.
 They worshipped the Shami tree when they were about to leave for the great battle which they won.
 Thus, Shami tree is also worshipped in some of the parts of Southern India during Dusshera along with household tools and equipment that now include modern gadgets too like computers and laptops.
+Dussehra in South India is, in fact, celebrated in a different manner by worshipping Goddess Lakshmi, Parvati and Saraswathi.

 Dusshera festival in Kota, Rajasthan is also famous for its extravagant celebrations on the ocassion.
 Here, a very vibrant and colorful ‘Dusshera Mela’ (Dusshera fair) is organized for which tourists come from all over the world to witness its unmatched enthusiasm and spirit.
 The Ramlila performed here is also equally famous for its lively presentation during the 10 day festival of Dusshera.